fan2/mkdocs/docs/blog/posts/toolchain/radare2-dv.md

 The useful Debugger view shows us the Disassembly, Stack and Registers.
 We can move around the binary via seeking and stepping.

-Use the `p`/`P` command to swap current panel with the first/last one.

 Type `?` to open the help panel, press `X` to close the help panel.

 ```bash